sylvernbrown/azure-ad-3/README.md

 </p>

 <h1>Active Directory: Group Policy & Account Management in the Cloud (Azure)(3/3)</h1>
-This tutorial outlines the setup of the pre-requisite Microsoft Azure architecture for Active Directory & the creation of Users in Active Directory using PowerShell.<br />
+This tutorial outlines common functions in Active Directory that are used to manage group policy and users.<br />

 <h2>Environments and Technologies Used</h2>